marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/notification.png
 	:width: 50%

 If a game is played with real payoffs, this element displays the payoff code to participants and the respective payoff.
-The payoff can be a number or also a text (e.g. two tickets for the theater).
+The payoff can be a number or also text (e.g. two tickets for the theater).
 The element automatically provides a legal disclaimer.
 The payoff notice can be changed.
 Also the currency of the payoff can be changed under `course data`_.

 .. image:: _static/elements/notfication.png
     :height: 300px